WhereIsMyRum/Introduction-to-AI/Readme.md

       <li>Numpy module</li>
     </ul>
     <h6>Play</h6>
      In the default setup MiniMax of depth 2 plays against MiniMax of depth 7.
-To play against the AI simply comment the sugges ted lines in the mancala.py (no console arguments were added).
+To play against the AI simply comment the suggested lines in the mancala.py (no console arguments were added).
 To run the game simply use <i>python manacala.py</i>
 </div>
 <hr>
 <small class="created">Created: March 2019</small>